Antoine Pettway

-Antoine Pettway (born November 13, 1982) is a retired American basketball player and current coach.
+Antoine Pettway (born November 13, 1982) is an American former basketball player and current coach.
 He is the head coach of the Kennesaw State Owls men's basketball team.

 Playing career

 Pettway attended Wilcox Central High School in Camden, Alabama, where he helped lead his team to a state championship.

 Pettway walked on at the University of Alabama.
 As a senior, during the 2003–04 season, he started in every game, as the Crimson Tide made the Elite Eight.
 That season, he averaged nine points, four assists, and four rebounds.

 During the summer of 2004, Pettway joined the Kentucky Reach of the World Basketball Association.
 He averaged 13 points and five assists, while being named the league's rookie of the year.
 After the season's conclusion, Pettway signed with the Huntsville Flight of the NBA D-League.

 Coaching career

 Pettway began coaching in 2005 serving as a graduate assistant at his alma mater Alabama.
 In 2006, he joined Jacksonville State as a full-time assistant coach.
 Pettway stayed with the Gamecocks until 2008, when he returned to Alabama as an assistant coach.
 In 2010, he switched to being Alabama's director of basketball operations, holding this position until 2013.
 He then returned to being an assistant coach, a position in which he would remain for the rest of his tenure.

 On April 7, 2023, Pettway was named the head coach at Kennesaw State, replacing Amir Abdur-Rahim.